Pet-Friendly Holiday Parks in NSW

 Take your best friend on a caravan and camping holiday in NSW.
 To ensure your holiday is a safe, stress-free experience there are a few proper precautions to take before setting off.
 Firstly, make sure your pet's vaccinations are up to date and have your contact details attached to their collar.

-You should also check your chosen holiday park’s policy on pets.
+You should also consult the pet policy in place at your chosen holiday park.
 For example, some parks do not allow dogs during school holidays.
-Speak with the manager of your holiday park for peace of mind.
-In addition, you’ll be required to keep your dog on the leash at all times and clean up after them.
+For peace of mind, speak with the manager of the holiday park prior to booking.
+Holiday parks also require dogs are kept on a leash at all times and that you clean up after them.

-Pets react differently to travel and without proper care, it can cause them distress.
-Make sure they have enough water and keep an eye on the temperature to ensure a smooth ride.
-The Caravan & Camping Industry Association of NSW has helpful tips about travelling with your pets, including:
+Pets react differently to travel and being on the move without proper planning can cause them distress.
+Help ensure a smooth ride by providing your pet with enough water and monitoring the temperature.
+The Caravan & Camping Industry Association of NSW has the following helpful tips about travelling with pets: